 - After all internal means of collection have been exhausted, uncollected accounts receivable balances will be charged back to the department where the charges originated.

 - If it is deemed to be in the best interest of the University, further collection efforts will be undertaken by the University’s external collection agency and may include legal action, if necessary.
-Any amounts collected by these actions will be returned to the originating department, net of any service fees charged by the collection agency.
+Any amounts collected by these actions will be returned to the originating department, net of any fees charged by the collection agency or law firm.

 - Credit Application (38 KB)